Hello Dr. ,

 For my senior thesis, I covered the corruption in Bangladesh, which I had the pleasure to speak with the executive director of Transparency International Bangladesh and experts in academia, during my trip in December 2012.
 The events that are unraveling here for me are intense.
 Being that I freshly graduated from the political science department, I have taken an observers position in the events of this country.
 Bangladesh is a country that is suffering from so many issues right now that it is painful to watch.
 Besides the constant issues in the garment sector, the country is facing elections, which are creating disarray for the public as the current party Awami League and the opposition Bangladesh National Party duke it out.
 The current issues tied to the elections are the battle for a caretaker government to hold power during the elections so that neither party has an advantage.
 In this case, the sitting party, the Awami League and the Prime Minister of Bangladesh Sheikh Hasina, will not instate the caretaker government, which in recent elections has been used.

 Also, the current government is holding trials known as the International Crimes Tribunal.
-They are trying perpetrators who are being charged for crimes performed during the Liberation War of 1971 when Bangladesh gained independence from Pakistan.
+They are trying perpetrators who are being charged with crimes performed during the Liberation War of 1971 when Bangladesh gained independence from Pakistan.
 There are claims that 3 million people were killed and 300,000 women were raped and tortured.
 The tribunals do not sit well with many because many of the individuals being tried are prominent members of the Bangladesh National Party and the Jamaat-e-Islami party.
 These two parties have an alliance and are the opposite of the Awami League.

 The verdicts of the trials have been all consistent with the charges and the punishments are life in prison or death by hanging.
 The government and the courts have not given access to foreign organizations or the media, which also has created some distrust in how the trials are being conducted.